natewatson999/udp-hub/README.md

 ### udpHub.createClient

 This function takes a message, information about it, sends it, and executes a callback for its response.
-The parameters are content, a buffer of the actual message; start, the beginning index of the buffer; end, the ending index of the buffer; port, the port the server is supposed to get the message on; address, the intended target "IP only"; and callback, the procedure for dealing with the response, if one comes through.
+The parameters are content, a buffer of the actual message; start, the beginning index of the buffer; end, the ending index of the buffer; port, the port the server is supposed to get the message on; address, the intended target "IP only"; callback, the procedure for dealing with the response, if one comes through; and hops, an optional parameter that specifies the number of IP hops allowed.
 The parameters of callback are the actual message, which can be treated as a string; info, which is a javascript object with the following attributes: address, family, port, and size; and err, a Javascript error Object.

 #### Client Example: